This webpage has some of my past work and research for this new work.

 I Am Carisma was acknowledged in Artshub as “a thought-provoking, stirring performance with so much to say about what it is to be human, yet also so much to invite and encourage.”
 This work captures the method of using multiple audio sources via earpieces with the dancers and the audience, creating new audio with live captioning in real time.

 MaggZ (the dancer on the left in this video) is one of the performers.
-She is unconfirmed due to possible overseas travel dates.
 She and I have worked together on these methods since 2020.
+Watch the timestamp (24:30-28:00) to see her embody the crunching of chips and passive-aggressive teenagehood.

 Caca-Capitalismo (2020) is my multilingual audio-described film.
 It has been presented in Romania, USA, Australia and Aotearoa and was funded by Creative Australia.
 The work received critical acclaim from Witness Performance’s Olivia Muscat.
 This work demonstrates how I can use aesthetic access, using a creative audio description as the script for dance.
-I am an accidental script writer, and this is one of those successes for my methods.
+I am an accidental scriptwriter, and this is one of those successes of my methods.

 “I delight in things with an unbridled sense of fun, especially those with a satirical element.
-So despite my not wanting to engage with anything related to the pandemic that isn’t absolutely necessary, I completely enjoyed Caca-Capitalismo.
+Despite not wanting to engage with anything related to the pandemic that isn’t absolutely necessary, I completely enjoyed Caca-Capitalismo.
 The fact that it’s a shining example of accessible, audio-described online performance plays a huge role in achieving that.”

 Watch the cast perform.
 Their explosive power in breaking, waacking, krump and house.
 They are the perfect muses to unpack flavour.

-Here are live links that capture some of the tools, research, and information about Calere’s coffee business.
-The relationship with Calere is confirmed.
+Here are live links to tools, research, and information about Calere.

 Samar Uraziee – Three?
 (Archival)